 Your method of applying for a mortgage will depend on whether your conviction is spent or unspent.
 For instance, if your conviction is spent, you legally don’t have to declare this, even if asked.
 This means that you’ll be assessed in the exact same way as an applicant that doesn’t have a criminal record.
 That is if you choose not to declare your spent convictions.

-Some lenders will ask you if you’ve been previously been convicted, whereas other lenders won’t.
-This is why it’s crucial in informing your advisor beforehand, so they’re able to select lenders that aren’t concerned with criminal records.
-In doing so, this can open doors to the same mortgage deals that are available to applicants without criminal records.
+Some lenders will ask you if you’ve previously been convicted, whereas other lenders won’t.
+This is why it’s crucial in informing your advisor beforehand, so they’re able to select lenders that aren’t concerned with past convictions.
+Doing so can open doors to the same mortgage deals that are available to applicants without criminal records.

 Should you disclose an unspent conviction?

-If you’re asked to disclose an unspent conviction, then you definitely should.
+If you’re asked to disclose an unspent conviction during your mortgage application, then you definitely should.
 Not doing so will be taken seriously by lenders for failure to disclose information.
 This can impact your future chances of getting a mortgage so always be honest.

 Even if you were approved a mortgage and a lender later found you lied, it can be enough to terminate your mortgage agreement.
 Furthermore, your lender may pursue you which could lead to another conviction.

 Honesty is always the best policy.
 Even if your conviction is spent, it’s always best to be honest if you’re asked.
-There are many lenders that will accept you with a criminal record, even if your conviction is unspent.
+There are many lenders that will accept you with a criminal record, even with an unspent conviction.

 Some lenders will ask you if you’ve ever had any criminal convictions or if there are any pending cases.
 Other lenders may also ask whether your family or cohabitants have a criminal record.
 More often than not, lenders ask these questions to build a profile of each applicant and not to catch someone out.

 We’ve helped many clients to get a mortgage while having a criminal record and lenders will rarely decline you based on this.
-That being said, this is because the right lenders were approached at the outset.
-Applying with an unsuitable lender can do quite the opposite and will often result in your application being declined.
+That being said, this is because the right lenders were approached from the start.
+Applying with an unsuitable lender can do quite the opposite and will often result in an application being declined.

 Lenders will ask for proof of an address, which can include bank statements or utility bills.
 It’s important to have as much paperwork as possible to support your mortgage application.

 If your conviction has affected your credit score, it can make getting a mortgage more difficult.
 That doesn’t mean to say you shouldn’t apply if you have bad credit.
-Many lenders consider applicants with poor credit and there are even specialist lenders that focus solely on cases involving adverse credit.
+Many lenders consider applicants with poor credit.
+Furthermore, there are specialist lenders that focus solely on cases involving bad credit.

 Each case is different as criminal records can vary quite considerably.
 As a result, the course of action to take on planning your application can also vary.
-That’s why it’s best to speak to an advisor who has experience involving criminal records.
+That’s why it’s best to speak to an advisor that has experience with criminal records.
 An advisor can then assess your situation and guide you on how to best prepare your application, often preparing it for you.

-Advisors also understand which lenders are more likely to accept applicants with criminal records.
+Advisors also understand which lenders are more likely to approve mortgages with criminal records.
 Furthermore, we’re able to compare the best deals, saving you money in the process.